h-milz/wireless-gk/doc/Progress.md

 2025-01-05

  * overnight, the sender protoype has sent ~ 17 GB of (artificial) data to my Linux machine without any major problem.
 I still see occasional packet losses due to ENOMEM errors caused by UDP sendto().
 The root cause is not a general lack of RAM by the way - the largest free block on the heap is constantly ~ 286k of 512k.
 With the C5 that has PSRAM, I need to make the LWIP buffers static anyway - we will see.
+ * when sending a continuous stream, the C6 pulls about 110-120 mA.
+The C5 will likely need a bit more due to the higher clock frequency.

 2025-01-04